blakeruprecht/blakeruprecht.github.io/content/blog/game theory.md

 Hence, computers cannot become intelligent until they start choosing their own goals and achieving them.
 ## Tit-for-tat is the best strategy in infinite cooperative games

+Mathematics calls it *tit-for-tat*.
+Biology calls it *reciprocal altruism*.
+Philosophy calls it the *categorical imperative*.
+My teachers called it the *golden rule*.

 Game Theory has shown us that cooperation is the best default strategy in infinite, cooperative games.
 If your fellow player also cooperates, continue cooperating.
 As soon as the other player cheats against you, you cheat against them next time.
 Then keep cheating until they go back to cooperating, then you go back.
 This is called *tit-for-tat*, and it beats all other strategies.
 It drove the other strategies to extinction.
 It's retaliatory, it's clear-cut, easy to understand, and it's forgiving.
 It's perfect!

 It may lose an immediate battle, but it wins all the wars.
 It has a *vulnerability*.
 Forgiving tit-for-tat has a vulnerability against players who do not forgive so easily.
 A better strategy became apparent.